ufal/npfl129/exam/questions.md

 - Explain the difference between micro-averaged and macro-averaged $F_1$ scores.
 [10]

-- Explain (using examples) why accuracy is not a suitable metric for unbalanced target classes.
+- Explain (using examples) why accuracy is not a suitable metric for unbalanced target classes, e.g., for a diagnostic test for a contagious desease.
 [5]

 ### Questions@:, Lecture 6 Questions
 - Explain how is the TF-IDF weight of a given document-term pair computed.
 [5]